Frequently Asked Questions - Opticians

 11. What is the status of my application?

 The status of your application can be viewed on your BreEZe account.
-If your status says ‘pending’ your application is may still be awaiting review.
+If your status says ‘pending’ your application may still be awaiting review.
 You can also view your application documents to see if there was a deficiency notice sent to you.
-(The Board sends deficiency notices from the opticianlicensing@dca.ca.gov email address or via mail if an email address was not provided.
-Adding our email address to your list of acceptable emails addresses will ensure you receive our emails.)
-If your application says ‘License Eligible’ you can pay the registration fee.
+(The Board sends deficiency notices by email or via mail if an email address was not provided.
+Adding OpticianLicensing@dca.ca.gov to your list of acceptable email addresses will ensure you receive our communications.)

 12. I received notice that my application was approved, what do I do now?